How To Start a Business as an Immigrant in the US

 1. Avoid double taxation

-H-1B visa holders who are nonresidents, for example, are taxed in the U.S. only on income that’s derived from sources with the United States or that’s connected to a U.S. trade or business, while residents are taxed the same as U.S. citizens.
+H-1B visa holders who are nonresidents, for example, are taxed in the U.S. only on income that’s derived from sources within the United States or that’s connected to a U.S. trade or business, while residents are taxed the same as U.S. citizens.

 You’ll also want to check the laws of your home country to find out if you’re still required to file as a nonresident.